GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

   Self-loops are not possible.
 A parallel edge is allowed but is dropped in the model.

+### Comparison with Maven Dependency Trees by pom.xml

+Compared to a _Maven dependency tree_ retrieved by a pom.xml through `RepositorySystem.resolveDependencies`, a Maven Dependency Graph has the following differences:

+- A Maven dependency tree cannot have multiple versions of a Maven artifact, whereas a Maven dependency graph can have them.
+- A Maven dependency tree does not have transitive `scope: provided` dependencies under a `scope: provided` dependency, whereas a Maven dependency graph can have them.
+- A Maven dependency tree does not contain a cycle, whereas a Maven dependency graph can contain cycles.

 ### Graph Construction

 Given an ordered list of Maven artifacts, `DependencyGraphBuilder` constructs a Maven dependency